osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 You can specify a maximum of three Properties to define a compound index.

-The Sds REST API methods that use tuples were created to assist you when using compound indexes.
+The SDS REST API methods that use tuples were created to assist you when using compound indexes.

 ## Indexes at work